1894 Morgan Silver Dollar Value (2026 Guide): Errors List, ā€œOā€, ā€œSā€ & No Mint Mark Worth

 The 1894 Morgan Silver Dollar exists in six distinct varieties, each with unique characteristics and rarity levels.
 Three circulation strike versions originated from different mints, while Philadelphia also produced special collector editions with varying surface finishes.

-Understanding these varieties is crucial for collectors and investors.
-Mintage figures, strike quality, and presentation style create dramatic value differences among these six types.
+Understanding these varieties is crucial for collectors and investors alike.
+Mintage figures, strike quality, and presentation style create dramatic value differences among all six types.
 Each variety tells its own story within the broader 1894 Morgan narrative.

 • 1894 No Mint Mark Morgan Silver Dollar